Jean-Jacques Dessalines: Resisting the Leclerc campaign

-When it became clear that the French intended to re-establish slavery on Saint-Domingue, as they had on Guadeloupe, Dessalines and Pétion switched sides again in October 1802, to oppose the French.
-By November 1802, Dessalines had become the leader of the alliance with the blessing of general Alexandre Pétion, the most prominent of the affranchis, or free men of color.
+When it became apparent that the French intended to re-establish slavery on Saint-Domingue, as they had on Guadeloupe, Dessalines and Pétion switched sides again in October 1802, to oppose the French.
+By November 1802, Dessalines had become the leader of the alliance with the blessing of Pétion, the most prominent of the affranchis, or free men of color.
 Leclerc died of yellow fever, which also killed many of the French troops under his command.
-The brutal tactics of Leclerc's successor, Rochambeau, helped to unify rebel forces against the French.
+The brutal tactics of Leclerc's successor, Donatien de Rochambeau, helped to unify rebel forces against the French.

-The rebels achieved a series of victories against the French, culminating in the last major battle of the revolution, the Battle of Vertières.
+The rebels achieved a series of victories, culminating in the last major battle of the revolution, the Battle of Vertières.
 On 18 November 1803, black and mulatto forces under Dessalines and Pétion attacked the fort of Vertières, held by Rochambeau, near Cap-Français in the north.
 Rochambeau and his troops surrendered the next day.
 On 4 December 1803, the French colonial army of Napoleon Bonaparte surrendered its last remaining territory to Dessalines's forces.
-This officially ended the only slave rebellion in world history which successfully resulted in establishing an independent nation.
+This officially ended the only slave rebellion in world history which successfully established an independent nation.

-In the process, Dessalines became arguably the most successful military commander in the struggle against Napoleonic France.
+In the process, Dessalines became arguably the most successful military commander in Haiti's struggle against Napoleonic France.
 Dessalines promulgated the Declaration of Independence in 1804, and declared himself emperor.